-Distinguished University Professor of Psychology; Professor of Medicine; Professor of Public Health
+Distinguished University Professor of Psychology; Professor of Medicine; Professor of Community Health and Prevention

 Curriculum Vitae: Curriculum Vitae (PDF)